 The Details

-· 5:15 pm to 6:30 p.m.: Speaking/Q&A – Sanctuary
+· 5:15 pm – 6:30 pm Speaking/Q&A (Sanctuary)

-· 6:30 pm to 7:15 p.m.: Book signing/meet and greet with lite refreshments – Lower Narthex.
-You are welcome to bring a book you already have for signing.
+Book will be available for purchase, or you are welcome to bring a book you already have for signing.

 Justin graduated from the University of Virginia with a degree in English Literature before spending four years in Shanghai, China, teaching and writing.
-Justin got his law degree from the Georgetown University Law Center, and he now runs his own business law practice, Earley Business Legal.
+Justin got his law degree from the Georgetown University Law Center and he now runs his own business law practice, Earley Business Legal.

 Stay in the Loop